-While you are working on Part II and Part III you may find that you are having difficulty with some particular image.
+While you are working on Parts II and III you may find that you are having difficulty with some particular image.
 Perhaps you are having trouble finding the ideal composition or lighting for a photograph and would like feedback on it.
-This is where the forum comes in.
+This is where the e7 Flickr group's discussion board comes in.

-Post one of your images onto the course forum in the "Raw Material" board in its own separate thread.
+Post one of your images onto the e7 Flickr group in its own separate thread.
 If you are having a specific problem with it feel free to pose a direct question regarding the image.
 Other students and staff will reply to the image and offer suggestions on how, in their opinion, your photo could be refined.
 After a few suggestions, attempt to retake the photo taking into account one or more of the proposed recommendations.
 The goal is for you to receive constructive critiques regarding your photograph and modify your image slightly based on an independent reviewer.
 Part of the inspiration is that you begin to "see" your images from another point of view.